phrancky5/iridium-sniffer/README.md

 All configurations produce identical demodulated output (frame count, bit content).
 GPU vs CPU may differ by a few frames due to floating-point rounding in the burst detection FFT.

 The IDA decoder uses BCH(31,20) t=2 hard-decision error correction, identical to iridium-toolkit's `bch_repair()`.
 Standard BCH corrects up to 2 bit errors per 31-bit block.
 An experimental Chase soft-decision extension is available via `--chase=N` (N=1..7), which uses per-bit amplitude scores from the demodulator to attempt recovery of blocks with more than 2 errors on **IDA frames only** (IRA/IBC Chase is completely disabled).
-Chase is off by default (`use_chase=0`).
-When enabled, it prints debug diagnostics to stderr showing failed/recovered blocks, convergence statistics, and LLR values — useful for validating whether recoveries are likely correct or false positives due to noise.
+Chase recovery is off by default.

 ## Built-in Web Map (Beta)